-If you have any of these items and wish to dispose of them please contact Council’s Waste Services on 02 4474 1024.
+If you have any of these items and you'd like to dispose of them, please contact Waste Services on 02 4474 1024 for advice.

 I live in a residential area, can I burn in my yard?

-Open burning of dead and dry vegetation in residential areas is not permitted, including in incinerators and bonfires.
-Property owners are encouraged to recycle or re-use vegetation by methods such as mulching, composting, or as fuel for domestic heating.
+You are not allowed to burn dead and dry vegetation in the open in a residential area.
+This includes incinerators and bonfires.
+We encourage property owners to recycle or re-use vegetation by methods such as mulching, composting, or as fuel for domestic heating.

-Property owners can request additional organics (green lid) bins for a fee by contacting Council’s Waste Services on 02 4474 1024.
+Property owners can request extra organics bins for a fee if you produce more green waste than can fit in your organics bin.
+You can do this by contacting Waste Services on 02 4474 1024.

-The Regulation does allow for some exemptions for small fires - including for cooking or barbequing - and for recreational purposes, such as camping, scouting, and picnicking.
+The Regulation does allow for some exemptions for small fires.
+This includes cooking or barbequing - and for recreational purposes such as camping, scouting, and picnicking.
 This covers items such as fire-pits, braziers, pizza ovens and barbeques.

 When operating such equipment, you should ensure that: